-I am glad to see that you have included Washington College in your college search.
+I am glad to see that you have included Washington College in your search!

 Recognized among the nation’s leading liberal arts institutions, Washington College has a definite advantage and a rich history.